Get Started with ggforestplotR

 sectioned_coefs,

-grouping = "section",
+facet = "section",

 striped_rows = TRUE,

-stripe_fill = "grey94"
+stripe_fill = "grey94",

-Add a side table
+Add a summary table

 tabled_coefs <- data.frame(